-An (approximate) optimal strategy for Ag_1 is presented in Fig. 4 (right), where the colour of an arrow is proportional to the probability of moving in that direction and the rotating arrow represents the parking action.
-There are several choices which are not intuitive.
-For example, although a crash cannot be avoided before reaching its current parking spot, Ag_1 moves left when in $[1.0, 1.5] \times [3.5, 4.0]$ (top left) as it is better to crash later in this discounted setting and Ag_1 moves right when in $[1.5, 2.0] \times [0.5, 1.0]$ (down right) since by moving in this direction it will meet the conditions to (randomly) update its chosen parking spot required by Ag_1 's local transition function.
+An (approximately) optimal strategy for Ag_1 is presented in Fig. 6 (right), where the colour intensity of an arrow is proportional to the probability of moving in that direction and the rotating arrow represents the parking action.
+We see that there are several choices that may not at first appear intuitive.
+As an example, Ag_1 moves left when in cell $[1.0, 1.5] \times [3.5, 4.0]$ (top left), which is away from its current chosen parking spot.
+However, since Ag_2 is closer to its current parking spot, keeping away from this parking spot will avoid a crash with Ag_2 .
+In addition, under Ag_1 's transition function, the chosen parking spot will change with probability 0.5 at each step, so with high probability Ag_1 will be able to park before Ag_2 can reach it and a crash can occur.